s0urav6529/softcopy-note/README.md

         //error
     }

-# Multer (For upload single & multiple file of any type) :
+# Multer (For upload single & multiple file of any type in local storage) :

 Suppose i have a route for upload file of any type and where 'avaterUpload' is a middleware to upload file